ReillyBova/COS426-Website/src/content/Assignments/Final-Project.md

 # Deliverables
 ### Dean's Date
-The main submission deadline for this project is Dean's Date.
-By midnight of that day, you must submit links to your live demo, repository, and finalized written report.
-After Dean's Date, you should not modify your report, although you are allowed to make slight modifications to your source code and live demo in preparation for the final presentation.
-This said, these should really only be finishing-touches and bug-fixes.
-While we will look through your code, we are only directly grading your written report and final presentation; thus, if you want to receive credit for a feature, it must be included in your report (and therefore finished before Dean's Date).
+By midnight of that day, you must submit links to your live demo, repository, and written intermediary report.
+After Dean's Date, you should not modify your report, although you are allowed to make modifications to your source code and live demo in preparation for the final presentation.
+While we will look through your code, we are only directly grading your written report and final presentation.

 ### Miscellaneous Forms
 Over the next few weeks, there will be occasional forms posted to <piazza-link></piazza-link>.
-A couple of these forms will help us manage logistics, such as identifying groups and scheduling presentations.
-Other forms will be used to collect peer to peer feedback, which factors into your Participation grade.
-In any case, please check <piazza-link></piazza-link> regularly, and keep an eye out for these forms.
+These forms will help us manage logistics, such as identifying groups and scheduling presentations.

 ### Scoring
 Your grade will primarily be determined from the quality of your written report and your final presentation, adjusted for your group size.
 While we will not share our rubric, we will be measuring the quality of your work, the ambition of your goals, the difficulty of your project, the clarity of your presentation, the effort manifested in your progress, and the overall polish of your final product, among others.
 Beyond these metrics, you should expect for the project proposal presentation to account for 5% of your entire project grade.